-These vegan black bean burgers are a staple in my weeknight dinner rotation.
-They have a great meaty texture, are made with pantry staples I always have on hand, and keep well in the fridge for up to several days so they’re perfect for meal prep, too.
+These hearty vegan black bean burgers with oats are a staple in my weeknight dinner rotation.
+They have a great meaty texture, are made with pantry staples I always have on hand, and keep well in the fridge for up to several days so they’re perfect for meal prep.

 In the flavor department, I use a few Latin cuisine favorites here – garlic, cumin, cilantro, and lime – since they complement black beans perfectly.

-My favorite way to serve these vegan black bean burgers is on a toasted brioche bun with creamy guacamole (or chipotle mayo), shredded romaine, and tomatoes.
-They also work well with middle eastern flavors and are great in a bowl of couscous with tabbouleh and tahini dressing.
+My favorite way to serve these burgers is on a toasted brioche bun with creamy guacamole (and/or chipotle mayo), shredded romaine, and tomatoes.
+The burgers also work well with middle eastern flavors and are great in a bowl of couscous with tabbouleh and tahini dressing.
 Or you can just eat them with a simple chopped salad.

 - 3 tablespoons extra virgin olive oil, divided

 - 1 small red or yellow onion, finely diced

 - ½ teaspoon sea salt, divided

 - 2 medium garlic cloves, minced